TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/HTML Form JavaScript Interaction/README.md

 - Should include ALERTs cleaner

 A Document Map of the JavaScript Assignment: servers as an summary page for each file

+ReadMe.md file will have minimum HTML with specific lines of code to ID in larger files and boilerplate
+- index.html to childTemplate: pathway
+- childTemplate to .css and .js links
+- ID in HTML Form to .js variables
+- ID in HTML Form to innerHTML, by variable

 ---